 Production Readiness Review (PRR) Completion

-The successful completion of the PRR is determined by the Technical Review Chair.
+The Technical Review Chair determines the successful completion of the PRR.
 The results of the PRR and associated manufacturing readiness assessments are typically documented in a written report or out-brief.
-The results should be reported, based on the criteria documented in the Systems Engineering Plan (SEP), using the PRR checklist.
+The results should be reported based on the criteria documented in the Systems Engineering Plan (SEP), using the PRR checklist.

 Follow-on Production Readiness Review (PRR)